stated-tech/Grants-Program/applications/application-template.md

 - The first used is the pallet proxy, that will be called every time a proposal is created.
 Only 32 people (the maximum of a proxy) can participate in the development of the proposal.
 So, everyone who has participated in this will have the right to vote with the same chance (without taking into account the balances of tokens of each).
 This will assume a fair vote.

--The second one (pallet preferundum), will be mainly composed of Hashmap to link every preferundum with subjects and every subject with possibilities.
+- The second one (pallet preferundum), will be mainly composed of Hashmap to link every preferundum with subjects and every subject with possibilities.

 The data you put on the console won’t be stored in the blockchain to avoid a fees surcharge, that’s why we will only store of pallet the cid of the data stored in IPFS.